wfwiggins/wfwiggins.github.io/about.md

 I will also generate some original content and tutorials more germane to this line of inquiry.

-Eventually, I intend to open-source this curriculum so that others with experience (or even expertise, ha) in this arena may contribute and help make this better for everyone.
+Eventually, I intend to open-source this site so that others with experience (or even expertise, ha) in this arena may contribute and help make this better for everyone.
 That is why this site is hosted via GitHub.